japila-books/apache-spark-internals/docs/shuffle/ExternalAppendOnlyMap.md

 = [[ExternalAppendOnlyMap]] ExternalAppendOnlyMap

-*ExternalAppendOnlyMap* is a xref:shuffle:Spillable.adoc[Spillable] of SizeTrackers.
+*ExternalAppendOnlyMap* is a shuffle:Spillable.md[Spillable] of SizeTrackers.

 `ExternalAppendOnlyMap[K, V, C]` is a parameterized type of `K` keys, `V` values, and `C` combiner (partial) values.